The .22 WRF (.22 Remington Special)

 The .22 Winchester Rim Fire (WRF) is all but obsolete.
 It was designed for the Winchester Model 1890 pump action rifle and was later adapted to Remington and Stevens rifles as well as Colt Revolvers.
 Winchester .22 WRF loads used a flat point bullet.

 Remington manufactured the cartridge, loaded it with a round nose bullet, and called it the .22 Remington Special.
-The two are actually the same cartridge and are completely interchangable.
+The two are actually the same cartridge and are completely interchangeable.

-Because its case is slightly larger in diameter than a .22 LR case (as is the .22 Magnum), the WRF will not go into LR chambers.
+Because its case is slightly larger in diameter than a .22 LR case, the WRF will not go into LR chambers.
 Like the .22 Magnum, the WRF uses standard .224" bullets (like most centerfire .22's), not .220" bullets like the Long Rifle.

 It is actually quite a useful cartridge, as it hits harder than the .22 LR and is less expensive and less destructive than the .22 Magnum.
 Unfortunately, sales have diminished almost to the vanishing point and .22 WRF ammunition is no longer cataloged by Remington, although Winchester and CCI occasionally produce runs of .22 WRF ammo.
-Note that CCI warns against using their .22 WRF ammunition, which is loaded with a JHP bullet, in .22 WMR guns.
+Note that CCI warns against using their .22 WRF ammunition, which is loaded with a JHP bullet, in .22 WMR guns, although they provide no reason why.